Anthony E. Zuiker

 “Anthony, you’ve created the most successful TV franchise in history.
 Why go into book publishing?

-“Michelle, you’ve taught 2nd, 3rd, and 4th grade for 17 years.
+“Michelle, you taught second through fourth grade for 17 years.
 What did you learn from being in the classroom that is influencing Zuiker Press books?